pnlbwh/dMRIharmonization/README.md

     conda activate harmonization        # should introduce '(harmonization)' in front of each line

+Alternatively, if you already have ANTs, you can continue using your python environment by directly installing the prerequisite libraries:

+    pip install -r requirements.txt --upgrade

 ### 3. Configure your environment

 Make sure the following executables are in your path: